eicrud/eicrud/CONTRIBUTING.md

 Ensure all the test suites are passing before submitting your merge request.

-### Documentation

-Documentation for your changes is optional but appreciated.

 ## Commit Message Guidelines

 Each **merge** commit message consists of a **header**, a **body** and a **footer**.
 The header has a special